 While the app is useful for more practical German, it does not have any features for speech and only has limited written vocabulary exercises.
 Learning through immersive listening is useful for most people, but other folks will miss out on speech improvement.

 However, if you’re most interested in being able to casually understand the language and watch fun clips, FluentU is a great tool to inspire you to get familiar with German.
 Otherwise, FluentU could be combined with other services that have a more robust practice feature.
-And at roughly $20 per month for the yearly subscription and about $30 per month for the monthly option, it’s on the affordable side.
+And at $20 per month for the yearly subscription and $30 per month for the month-to-month option, it’s on the affordable side.

-Best for Learning in a Traditional Setting: Goethe-Institut
+Best for Learning in a Traditional Setting : Goethe-Institut

 The Goethe-Institut is a highly respected cultural institution dedicated to sharing and promoting German culture around the world, with offices from New York to Cairo.